jstabille/World_Weather_Analysis/README.md

 ### 3.Vacation Itinerary

 This folder takes the search information from the search folder and uses Google Maps directions API to create a vacation itinerary.
-For example, the image below shows a 4 stop itinerary in the southwest of Brazil that features Marica, Sao Joao Da Barra, Vila Velha, and Caravelas.
+For example, the image below shows a 4 stop driving itinerary in the southwest of Brazil that features Marica, Sao Joao Da Barra, Vila Velha, and Caravelas.

 ![vacation_itinerary_map](vacation_itinerary/weatherpy_travel_map.png)